 I could go about it on and on and on…

-Bottom line, when something is forbidden, we immediately want it.
+Bottom line, when something’s forbidden, we want it right away.

 So How To Bypass This Problem?

 Simple: Nothing is forbidden!
 Everything is allowed, but only occasionally, and don’t overdo it.